- Preparation Time: 60 mins

 Lay the boneless Duck out flat.
 Drain the cherries and dot them all over the Duck.

-Roll the Duck around the chicken (which is now rolled round the Quail which is rolled around the sausage stuffing – are you still with me?)
-It’s not looking too pretty at this stage but trust me – it’s worth it.
+Roll the Duck around the chicken (which is now rolled round the Quail which is rolled around the sausage stuffing – are you with me?)

 Lay the turkey out flat skin side down.
 Take a sharp knife and butterfly each turkey breast to spread the meat more evenly across the surface of the bird.